-For debt securities issued by the Group and designated at FVTPL, fair values are determined by discounting the expected cash flows at a risk-adjusted rate, where the Group's own credit risk is determined using inputs indirectly observable, i.e. quoted prices of similar securities issued by the Group or other Greek issuers.
+For debt securities issued by the Group and designated at FVTPL (as of 1 January 2018 the Group has revoked the fair value option designation on its debt securities issued and therefore currently there are no such liabilities carried at FVTPL, note 23), fair values are determined by discounting the expected cash flows at a risk-adjusted rate, where the Group's own credit risk is determined using inputs indirectly observable, i.e. quoted prices of similar securities issued by the Group or other Greek issuers.